SakshiNeeraj/Journey-PPT_Sakshi-Neeraj/README.md

 # Journey-PPT_Sakshi-Neeraj
 This includes the journey PPT of the training sessions

+# Azure DevOps files
+TestCasesHRM.xlsx contains test case report DefectReport.xlsx contains the defects discovered Document.txt contains all the screenshots of the workflow

 # Github Actions Workflow
 This workflow automatically build our Python code to calculayte BMI of a person.